 By: Sarah Dutkevitch, RN, OCN®

 I was so excited to have the opportunity to attend ONS’s 41st Congress in San Antonio, TX, after a four-year hiatus.
-As a nurse navigator working with the breast, gyn/onc, and colon risk programs, I learned a number of things that I would incorporate in my practice.
+As a nurse navigator working with the breast, gyn/onc, and colon risk trampoline for water programs, I learned a number of things that I would incorporate in my practice.
 They are smaller changes that I think will add up to making a BIG change.

 Regina Carlisle’s lecture on health literacy included an audience participation exercise and evaluation of educational materials using the SMOG tool, which I found extremely useful.
 The SMOG tool is a way of testing the level of education required to understand a piece of writing.
 The lecture included vignettes from real patients explaining that reading health materials was like trying to decipher a foreign language, and I found that especially illuminating.
 I plan to SMOG all of our current homegrown patient materials and will use this method in the development of future educational materials.

 I also had a great conversation with Susan Getz, RN, OCN®, about her poster, “Open Label Randomized Clinical Study Comparing Calendula vs. Aquaphor and Aloe Vera Gel in Women With Breast Cancer Undergoing Radiotherapy” was very interesting.
 We discussed the potential for faster healing with calendula from skin irritation and dermatitis after radiation therapy.
 I was also inspired by the perseverance and dedication of the staff nurses from their 4 sites who continued to push through and complete this research project after their APN, who wrote the protocol, left the practice.